tclark/op-intermediate-app-dev/16-factory/16-factory.md

         pass
 ```

-The idea here is that we're going to decide what kind of pet we want, and then a Factory will get us the appropriate animalwith its matching food and toy.
+The idea here is that we're going to decide what kind of pet we want, and then a Factory will get us the appropriate animal with its matching food and toy.
 For this to work, we need some animals, foods, and toys.

 ```
 class Animal(ABC):